History of the Romani people: Origin

-In the Roma language, "rom" means husband/man, while "romňi" means wife/woman, and thus "roma" means "husbands/people".
+In the Romani language, "rom" means husband/man, while "romňi" means wife/woman, and thus "roma" means "husbands/people".
 Some theories suggest that the ancestors of the Romani were part of the military in the north of what is now India.
 One modern theory states that during the invasions of Mahmud of Ghazni, defeated soldiers were moved west with their families into the Byzantine Empire, between AD 1000 and 1030.
+This theory was also espoused by linguist Marcel Courthiade, who argued that the chronicle Tarikh Yamini hints at the exodus of the Romani people.
+This chronicle of Mahmud of Ghazni's reign discusses his raid on Kannauj in 1026 AD.
+The text states that "the entire population, rich and poor, light and dark ... most of them 'eminent persons', artists and craftsmen ... entire families" of approximately 53,000 prisoners, were subsequently transported to Ghazni's homeland, in present-day Afghanistan, together with 385 elephants and 16 large chariots filled with jewelry.
+These people, Courthiade argues, were the ancestors of the modern Roma.

-However, linguistic evidence shows that Romani speakers were in contact with Armenian by the 9th century and Byzantine Greek by the 10th, which suggests their migration from Greece must have occurred during the second half of the first millennium.
+However, the Ghaznavid theory is controversial.
+Linguistic evidence shows that Romani speakers were in contact with Armenian-speakers by the 9th century and Byzantine Greek by the 10th, suggesting their migration from India occurred during the second half of the first millennium, predating the Ghaznavid invasion.

 The author Ralph Lilley Turner has theorised the Romani origin as being in present-day central India, followed by a migration to the northwest, as the Romani language shares a number of ancient isoglosses with Central Indo-Aryan languages in relation to realization of some sounds of Old Indo-Aryan.
-This is lent further credence by its sharing exactly the same pattern of northwestern languages such as Kashmiri and Shina through the adoption of oblique enclitic pronouns as person markers.
-The overall morphology suggests that the Romani participated in some of the significant developments leading toward the emergence of new Indo-Aryan languages, thus indicating that the proto-Roma did not leave the Indian subcontinent until late in the second half of the first millennium.
+This is lent further credence by its sharing exactly the same pattern of northwestern languages such as Kashmiri and Shina, through the adoption of oblique enclitic pronouns as person markers.
+The overall morphology suggests that the Romanis participated in some of the significant developments leading toward the emergence of new Indo-Aryan languages, thus indicating that the proto-Roma did not leave the Indian subcontinent until late in the second half of the first millennium.

-The linguist and researcher Marcel Courthiade believed that the book Tarikh Yamini hints at the exodus of the Romani people.
-This historical title, authored by Muhammad ibn Abd al-Jabbar al-Utbi, documents the history of Mahmud of Ghazni's incursions into India.
-Al-Utbi details the raid on Kannauj that occurred in 1026 AD.
-The text states that "the entire population, rich and poor, light and dark ... most of them 'eminent persons', artists and craftsmen ... entire families" of approximately 53,000 prisoners were subsequently transported to Ghazni's homeland, in present-day Afghanistan, together with 385 elephants and 16 large chariots filled with jewelry.